somenzz/server-check/README.md

 ## Update log:

+Added feature:

-Added feature: health check for http service, you can add http check information in config.yaml.
+- health check for http service, you can add http check information in config.yaml.
+- When cpu exceeds the threshold, the information of the top five processes occupying the CPU is output simultaneously.

 ## Configuration file